CS2401-Fall2021/lab3-bigO/README.md

 For each graph you generate, please download the jpeg(2pts) and add it to your github repository with an appropriate name.
 In reflections.txt, write the function produced by both calcaulators(2 pts), thier r-squared values(2 pts), and the big-O runtime of the function based off your graph(4 pts).
 Note that it's great if this doesn't match your hypothesis!
 An important part of science is learning from when your theories are incorrect.
 For bonus points, if you had an inccorrect hypothesis, what made you think it was that big-O notation?
 Why did that prove to not be the case?

 ## Going Further
 There are many ways to solve a problem.
-Like we saw in AddNumbersOneThroughN, there are frequenty
+Like we saw in AddNumbersOneThroughN, there are different approaches.
+Come up with an alternate approach for each bit of code.
+Does it have a different big-O notation value for runtime? space time?